pivotmarkets/PIVOT_tst/README.md

-# Pivot Market - Smart Contract
+# Pivot Market - AI-Powered prediction markets

 A decentralized prediction market platform built on the Aptos blockchain using the Move programming language.
 This smart contract enables users to create and trade on binary outcome markets (YES/NO) with automated market-making using a **Constant Product Market Maker (CPMM)** and transparent settlement.